Freedom of religion in Africa by country: Tobruk Government

 There have been reports the military governor aligned with the Tobruk government and the Libyan National Army increased restrictions on the movement of women without male guardians.

 Extremist militias

 Since May 2016, the Islamic State of Iraq and the Levant has lost all significant territory that it held in Libya.
 Mass graves of executed Coptic Christians have been found in areas previously held by the Islamic State.
 Sporadic violence by extremist militias against Christians and Sufis have occurred since then, although the culprits have sometimes gone unidentified.

 Madagascar

 The constitution of Madagascar provides for the freedoms of religious thought and expression and prohibits religious discrimination in the workplace.
 Other laws protect individual religious freedom against abuses by government or private actors.

-Members of the Muslim community and adherents of some evangelical Protestant churches have reported that they have been denied admission into private schools and sometimes had limited access to employment due to their religious affiliation.
-Muslim community leaders have also criticized Madagascar's naturalization process as disproportionately barring Muslims from citizenship.